scheibo/subpkg/README.md

 }
 ```

+Where `packagesA.json` is a JSON file specifying active/inactive packages in the directory `dirA`
-With `statusesX.json` relative to root directory and specifying active/inactive modules in `folderX` sub-folder relative to root directory:
+and both `dirA` and `packagesA.json` are paths relative to root directory:

 ```json
 {